- 1 The Messenger became “The Word”

 The Jerusalem Targum fragments and the Targum Neofiti use the expression “the Holy Spirit” to describe this Spirit poured on the elders in Numbers 11:17,25, 26,28, 29 and so on.
 Therefore, Paul’s statement that Christ was the Spiritual Rock that the Israelites drank was clearly understood by the Jews.
 They believed there was only ONE Holy Spirit that they all drank.

-The Onkelos Targum tells us “the Word” was the Helper of Joseph
+The Onkelos Targum told us “the Word” was the Helper of Joseph

 In Joseph, we find the first evidence of the Spirit of Christ in the prophets.
 The Palestine and Onkelos Targumim tell us “the Word of YHVH was Joseph’s Helper” in Genesis 39:2, 21, 23, 48:21, and 49:25.
 The Word of YHVH was the Spirit of Christ in Joseph, who helped him to explain dreams and gave him wisdom.